 Trans-Matic is dedicated to the preservation of the environment and to the safety and health of all employees and customers.
 To ensure that environmental programs are fully implemented, the environmental policy holds Trans-Matic's Top Management responsible for ensuring that this policy is implemented and that the responsibilities and authorities for relevant roles are assigned and communicated with the organization.
 Top Management has appointed the QS Administrator as the Management Representative of Trans-Matic's EMS for HPC, to report on the performance of the system to management for review, and to serve as the overall Corporate Management Representative for the EMS.
-At the satellite locations, the Plant Quality Representative would serve as the overall management representative for the EMS for that satellite.
-The satellite Plant Quality Representative is also responsible to report the performance of the system to corporate management, to be included in the annual Management Review.

 The Director of Human Resources works with each Environmental Core Team to define the necessary roles and responsibilities to implement and maintain the EMS.
-These roles and responsibilities are documented through written work instructions, procedures, and Responsibility Matrix (ED-012 for HPC or APC-ED-012).
+These roles and responsibilities are documented through written work instructions, procedures, and Responsibility Matrix (ED-012).
 Management will supply the necessary resources needed to complete the required tasks.
 Roles and responsibilities are communicated through a variety of standard communication programs, including performance meetings, environmental briefing programs during new employee orientation sessions, training, and Trans-Matic's open-door policy.